K4Lok/100-Days-Web-Development/Notes/Day-73/README.md

+## Cue Section
+1. What's the difference between Authentication and Authorization?
+2. How to implement the basic form of both in express.js?
+3. How Custom Middlewares work and implement?
+4. What's res.locals and where can it be accessed?

+---

 # [Authorization](https://www.onelogin.com/learn/authentication-vs-authorization#:~:text=Authentication%20and%20authorization%20are%20two,authorization%20determines%20their%20access%20rights.)
 > Authorization is the security process that determines a user or service's level of access, we use authorization to give users or services permission to access some data or perform a particular action.